 If a recipe uses eggs to simply add moisture (and not as a leavening agent, i.e., the recipe calls for baking soda and baking powder in addition to eggs), you can replace the eggs with silken/soft tofu.

 Use ¼ cup of silken tofu for 1 egg, but be sure to purée the tofu in a food processor or blender so that you don’t end up with gross chunks.
-Silken tofu works great in dense desserts like brownies, custard-like pies, in raw cheesecakes, or in this beautiful Strawberries and Cream Tart.
+Silken tofu works great in dense desserts like brownies, custard-like pies, or raw cheesecakes.

 5. Ripe Bananas